On this page

 In 1999, the fishery was expanded to include School Mackerel (Scomberomorus queenslandicus), Grey Mackerel (Scomberomorus semifasciatus), Spotted Mackerel (Scomberomorus munroi) and Shark Mackerel (Grammatorcynus bicarinatus) however, Spanish Mackerel remains the main target species.

 Spanish Mackerel are fished by trolling, generally from dories/dinghies operating either to a primary vessel or by themselves.
-The majority of the catch is taken by a small number of commercial operators.
+Most of of the catch is taken by a small number of commercial operators.

 During 2007-2008 a voluntary buy-back of all non-Traditional Inhabitant licenses was undertaken in the Torres Strait Spanish Mackerel Fishery which transferred all catch entitlements to the Traditional Inhabitant sector.